dotty-staging/Serial/README.md

 ## requirements / installation

-The project builds with sbt against Scala 2.13, 2.12 (JVM) and Scala 2.13 (JS).
+The project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was v1.1.1.

 ## linking